The Thrive Homeschool Program Team

-Kate VonMosch, Director of Nature Programs: Kate (a.k.a Pollywog) is marketing and recreation major at Chico State who hopes to one day become a professor so she can impact her students in a positive way.
+Kate VonMosch, Thrive Assistant Director: Kate (a.k.a Pollywog) is marketing and recreation major at Chico State who hopes to one day become a professor so she can impact her students in a positive way.
 Kate’s love for children started at an early age when she began teaching young kids how to swim at the age of 11.
 She has a passion for helping others and loves spending her free time exploring the outdoors.

 Nature Immersion Main Block, grade 3rd-6th

 Teen Internship Leader, age 13-18

 Virtual Animal Tour Creation, age 9-17

 Dr Seuss Story Time and Lessons, grade TK-2nd